 })

 Should you use Request?
-We included Request in this list because it still is a popular choice.
+We included Request in this list because it used to be a popular choice.
 Nonetheless, development has officially stopped and it is not being actively maintained any more.
-Of course, that does not mean it is unusable, and there are still lots of libraries using it, but the fact itself, may still make us think twice before we use it for a brand-new project, especially with quite a list of viable alternatives and native fetch support.
+Of course, that does not mean it is unusable, and there are still lots of libraries using it, but the fact itself, may still make us think twice before we use it for a brand-new project, especially with quite a list of viable alternatives and native fetch

 Comparison of the different libraries